omnect/omnect-cli/README.md

 # Build from sources

 The application can be built via `cargo` as usual.
-As a prerequisite `libmagic-dev` package must be installed on host system.
+A prerequisite is libmagic, e.g. the package libmagic-dev must be installed on a debian-based host system.

 # Commands
 ## Identity configuration